MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-text-replace.md

 ## Arguments

-`text` : *String*
+`text`: *String*

-A valid path to a data source of the *String* type.
+The valid path of a data source of the *String* type.

-`pattern` : *String*
+`pattern`: *String*

-When the regular expression flag is **FALSE**, contains a text using for replacement.
+If the `regular expression flag` argument is **FALSE**, this argument contains the text to use as a replacement.

-When the regular expression flag is **TRUE**, contains the regular expression sequence of characters that defines a search pattern as well as a replacement text.
+If the `regular expression flag` argument is **TRUE**, this argument contains a regular expression that defines both a search pattern and the replacement text.

-`replacement` : *String*
+`replacement`: *String*

-When the regular expression flag is **FALSE**, contains a text that must be replaced.
+If the `regular expression flag` argument is **FALSE**, this argument contains the text that must be replaced.

-When the regular expression flag is **TRUE**, not used.
+If the `regular expression flag` argument is **TRUE**, this argument isn't used.

-`regular expression flag` : *Boolean*
+`regular expression flag`: *Boolean*

-A *Boolean* value to indicate whether a regular expression is used to perform replacement.
+A *Boolean* value that indicates whether a regular expression is used to do the replacement.

-## Returns
+## Return values

 *String*

-The result text value.
+The resulting text value.

 ## Usage notes

-When the specified **regular expression flag** parameter is **TRUE**, return the specified string after it has been modified by applying the regular expression that is specified as the **pattern** argument for this function.
-This expression is used to find characters that must be replaced.
+If the `regular expression flag` argument is **TRUE**, this function returns the specified string after it has been changed by applying the regular expression that is specified by the `pattern` argument.
+The regular expression is used to find the characters that must be replaced.

-Characters of the specified **replacement** argument are used to replace characters that are found.
-When the specified **regular expression flag** parameter is **FALSE**, this function behaves like [TRANSLATE](er-functions-text-translate.md).
+The characters that are specified by the `replacement` argument are used to replace the characters that are found.
+If the `regular expression flag` argument is **FALSE**, this function behaves like [TRANSLATE](er-functions-text-translate.md).

 ## Example 1

-`REPLACE ("+1 923 456 4971", "[^0-9]", "", true)` applies a regular expression that removes all non-numeric symbols, and returns **"19234564971"**.
+`REPLACE ("+1 923 456 4971", "[^0-9]", "", true)` applies a regular expression that removes all non-numeric symbols, and it returns **"19234564971"**.

 ## Example 2